ohmss/workshop-spring-reactive/README.md

 When you first launch gitpod, it builds the image.
 ![image](doc/img/building-workspace.png?raw=true)

-Git pod pulls the image.
+Gitpod pulls the image.
 ![image](doc/img/pulling-image.png?raw=true)

 #### 📘 Home Screen

 This is the home Screen.
 It is a VSCode instance in the cloud.
-As you can seeNotice multiple panels are opens with 2 terminals, the readme and the explorer.
+As you can see, notice multiple panels are open with 2 terminals, the readme and the explorer.
 ![image](doc/img/start-ui.png?raw=true)

 #### 📘 How to open a new terminal

 You can open a new terminal from the menu in the ellipsis in the top left hand corner.
-Then use the Switch termina panel to move from another.
+Then use the Switch terminal panel to move from one to another.
 ![image](doc/img/gitpod-new-terminal.png?raw=true)